Terminator98/Terminator98/README.md

 ### Love to be called Terminator sometimes and Predator other times

-### I'm a computer engineering student in the morning and MMA fighter at night 🥊🥊
+### I'm a computer engineer in the morning and MMA fighter at night 🥊🥊

-- 🌱 I’m currently trying to learn everything related to my most loved field which is Data Science
+- 🌱 I’m currently trying to learn everything related to my most loved field which is Data Science.
-- 🧠 Thinking about how to make the world more comfortable for humans
+- 🧠 Thinking about making the world more comfortable for humans and utilizing AI for the service of the mankind not against them.
-- 🥅 2023 Goals: Gain more knowledge to be able to have my own business
+- 🥅 2024 Goals: Gain more knowledge to be able to have my own business.
-- ⚡ Fun fact: I love to play games and read in Islamic history
+- ⚡ Fun fact: I love to play games and read in Islamic history.

 ### Connect with me: